Iglesias123/Finalproject-algopro/README.md

 The game is designed to provide a fun and interactive way to play Sudoku.

 **Instructions to Run the Code**
-1. clone or download the repository: git clone <repository-link>
+1. copy or download the repository:
-  cd <repository-folder>
 2. Run the python script
 3. Gameplay Controls:
   Mouse Click: Select a cell in the grid.